 My kids get eczema, irritable, and snotty when they’ve had too much junk.
 Why would I want to spend my money on food that contributed to those things?
 In my mind, it’s not worth it.
 Also beware that just because something is labeled organic, natural, heart healthy or whatever, it does not necessarily mean it’s healthy.
 There is a lot of organic processed junk out there that I don’t bother buying.
 It is expensive and not good for you.

 Stay out of expensive stores

-These are my tips.
-Now I want to hear from you!
 Let’s learn from each other.
-What are your best tips for keeping healthy food affordable?
+What are your best tips for how to save money on groceries?
 Leave your comments below.